garlicness/songs-to-myself/README.md

 # Songs to myself

-I wanted to record french rap songs but due to some incompetence in that matter, instead, I do this public repo in the hopeless perspective that someone would do it for me while I have a nap 😴
+I wanted to record french rap songs but due to some lack of competence in that matter, instead, I publish this repo in the hopeless perspective that someone would do it for me while I have a nap 😴

 ## A blog like web site

-Thanks to [jekyll](https://github.com/jekyll), github pages.
+Thanks to [jekyll](https://github.com/jekyll) and github pages.

 <https://garlicness.github.io/songs-to-myself/>